 Chengde Hebei, China Travel Guide

 Major mobile providers: China Mobile, China Unicom, China Telecom.
 Purchase a SIM card from official retailers with your passport for real-name registration.
 Costs vary, around 50-100 CNY for a basic data plan.
-A local SIM provides a Chinese phone number for local app registration.
+A local SIM provides a Chinese person phone number for local app registration.

 Shops typically operate from 9:00 AM/10:00 AM to 9:00 PM/10:00 PM.
-Banks are commonly open weekdays from 9:00 AM to 5:00 PM, with some weekend reductions.
-Lunch service for restaurants runs starting AT 11:30 AM to 2:00 PM; dinner from 5:30 PM to 9:00 PM.
-Tourist attractions generally operate from 8:12:00 AM to 5:00 am:00 PM/6:00 PM.
+Banks are usually open weekdays from 9:00 AM to 5:00 PM, with some weekend reductions.
+Lunch service for restaurants runs starting AT 11:30 AM to 2:00 PM; dinner from 5:FROM 1:30 pm to 9:00 PM.
+Tourist sights usually operate from 8:12:00 AM to 5:00 am:00 PM/6:00 PM.

 Specialized services for visual/hearing impairments are limited.
 Research individual attractions in advance.